bhecquet/seleniumRobot/doc/chap2_Installation.md

 On Linux/Mac systems, you can add `export APPIUM_HOME=<path to appium>` to the `.bash_profile` file in home directory

+When running seleniumRobot from eclipse, it may not inherit the user environment variables, so set it in Run Configuration

 #### Configuring Android for tests ####
 - Install android SDK (the zip/command line tools version is enough) : [https://developer.android.com/studio/index.html#downloads](https://developer.android.com/studio/index.html#downloads)
 - Install Intel HAXM driver to allow Virtual machine speedup.
 This can also be installed through Android SDK Manager